christc4/web/sites/mal.avsbq.org/think/index.md

 The young generation will one day rise to hold the steering  wheel

 They sowed the wind and reaped the whirlwind

+Closest you'll ever be to being a Roman is working at Little Ceasars